shapiromatron/bmds-server/docs/inputs.rst

         "value": 0.1
     }

-An example for continuous data:
+An example for continuous data (individual or summary):

 .. code-block:: javascript